xmera-circle/redmine_workload/README.markdown

 ### Workload-Plugin for Redmine

 A complete rewrite of the original workload-plugin from Rafael Calleja.
-The plugin calculates, how much work a user would have to do in order to hit the deadline for all his issues.
+The plugin calculates how much work each user would have to do per day in order to hit the deadlines for all his issues.

-To be able to do this, the issue start date, due date and estimated time must be filled.
-Issues that have not filled out one of these fields will be shown in the overview, but the workload resulting from these issues will be ignored.
+To be able to do this calculation, the issues start date, due date and estimated time must be filled in.
+Issues that have not filled in one of these fields will be shown in the overview, but the workload resulting from these issues will be ignored.

 #### Installation